named-data/NDN-CCL-API/interest.rst

 Interest.getMaxSuffixComponents Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get the max suffix components.
+Get the max suffix components count.

 .. note::

-    The suffix components includes the implicit digest component of the full name in the data packet.
+    The suffix components count includes the implicit digest component of the full name in the data packet.
 For example, if the interest name is the prefix /a/b and the data packet name is /a/b/c, then the data packet name has 2 suffix components: "c" and the implicit digest which is not shown.